Invisible extended Unruh-DeWitt detector: Field Theory in Punctured Minkowski

 In this sector, the operator $A$ is not self-adjoint in the domain $C^\infty_0(\mathbb{R}_+)$, but there is a one-parameter $U(1)$-family of self-adjoint extensions.
 In fact, for each parameter $\beta \in \mathbb{R}$, there is a self-adjoint extension $A_\beta$, whose domain includes solutions of the eigenvalue problem (\ref{calogero}) satisfying~\cite{pitelliglobalmonpole} where the prime denotes the derivative with respect to $r$.
 Hence, the self-adjoint extensions are characterized by Robin boundary conditions at the excised point.
 Assuming $p^2>0$, the general solution takes the form This solution is normalized with respect to (\ref{kg-normalization}), and it encodes the choice of boundary condition through the parameter $\beta$.

 While the solution discussed above correspond to the continuous part of the spectrum, the possibility of discrete modes also arises due to boundary conditions.
-These are associated with negative values of $p^2=-\mu^2$, and the general solutions satisfying Robin boundary conditions at $r=0$ are of the form where the positive frequency and the boundary parameter must satisfy $\beta m_0 > 1$.
-Notice that Eq.~(\ref{squareint}) respects the boundary condition~(\ref{boundarycondition}) and is square-integrable as long as $\beta>0$.
-The imposition of (\ref{boundarycondition}) restricts $\mu = 1/\beta $, and therefore only one mode remains for each choice of $\beta$.
+These are associated with negative values of $p^2=-\mu^2$, \victorr{where $\mu^2 = 1/\beta^2$ is fixed by the boundary condition~(\ref{boundarycondition}) and it is related to the bound mode positive frequency $\omega_b \equiv \sqrt{m_0^2-1/\beta^2}$ given that $\beta m_0 > 1$ (in the following analysis, the latter will always be assumed)}. \victorr{Hence,} the general solutions satisfying Robin boundary conditions at $r=0$ are of the form \victorr{Given the singular character of the punctured Minkowski spacetime, the boundary condition (\ref{boundarycondition}) models the interaction between the field and the excised point.
+This interaction introduces a new physical scale $\beta$ to the system which is responsible for the existence of a localized mode.
+The choice for this particular interaction (characterized by Robin boundary conditions) is due to the fact that the dynamics of the resulting field is physically sensible \cite{WaldII}.}